TimeChat-Captioner: Scripting Multi-Scene Videos with Time-Aware and Structural Audio-Visual Captions: Related Work

 \subsection{Audio-Visual Captioning}

-Video captioning aims to generate textual descriptions of video content~\citep{wang2024tarsierrecipestrainingevaluating,yuan2025tarsier2advancinglargevisionlanguage,rico,ladic,capenrich,editasyouwish,imgdiffcap}, with recent studies exploring fine-grained captioning that describes detailed temporal dynamics~\citep{zhong2025owlcap,temporalreasoning}.
+Video captioning aims to generate textual descriptions of video content~\citep{wang2024tarsierrecipestrainingevaluating,yuan2025tarsier2advancinglargevisionlanguage}, with recent studies exploring fine-grained captioning that describes detailed temporal dynamics~\citep{zhong2025owlcap}.
 The emergence of omni-modal models~\citep{comanici2025gemini,qwen2d5omni,ai2025ming} has shifted research from vision-centric to joint audio-visual understanding~\citep{avocado}.
-Representative works include AVoCaDO~\citep{avocado} for audiovisual temporal coherence, video-SALMONN-2~\citep{videoSALMONN2}, UGC-VideoCaptioner~\citep{wu2025ugc} for multimodal integration, and DiaDem~\citep{diadem} for dialogue-aware audiovisual captioning.
+Representative works include AVoCaDO~\citep{avocado} for audiovisual temporal coherence, video-SALMONN-2~\citep{videoSALMONN2}, and UGC-VideoCaptioner~\citep{wu2025ugc} for multimodal integration.
 However, these methods generate holistic captions without explicit temporal grounding.
 In contrast, \model outputs timestamped captions with structured, fine-grained descriptions for each scene.